Ghost character: Innogen (Much Ado About Nothing)

 Modern versions of Much Ado About Nothing open act 1, scene 1 with the stage direction "Enter Leonato, Governor of Messina, Hero his daughter, and Beatrice his niece, with a Messenger."
 In the first quarto edition (Q1, 1600) however, the stage direction includes, after Leonato, "Innogen his wife".
 Similarly, in the stage directions for act 2, scene 1, Leonato is followed by "his wife".
 (Note: In the stage directions for act 2, scene 1, there is also "a kinsman" that has no other apparent role in the play.
 Claire McEachern, in The Arden Shakespeare third series edition of the play, speculates that this "kinsman" might be the same person Leonato mentions to Antonio in act 1, scene 2: "where is my cousin your son?
 Hath he provided this music?"
 However, by act 5, scene 1 Leonato claims that "My brother hath a daughter, ...
 And she alone is heir to both of us." and in act 4, scene 1, when Benedick has refused to kill Claudio, Beatrice makes no mention of a brother or cousin that might take up the task.)
 This "Innogen" is mentioned nowhere else in the play, and during Leonato's denunciation of Hero in act 4, scene 1, where it would be natural for her mother to speak or act in some fashion, Shakespeare appears to either have forgotten about her or decided that a father–motherless daughter dyad worked better dramatically.
 As the editors of The Cambridge Shakespeare (1863) put it: "It is impossible to conceive that Hero's mother should have been present during the scenes in which the happiness and honour of her daughter were at issue, without taking a part, or being once referred to."
-Some productions restore the character of Imogen, e.g. the Wyndham's Theatre's 2011 production, giving her many of the lines of Hero's uncle Antonio.
-In 2017 playwright Aditi Brennan Kapil wrote the play Imogen Says Nothing: The Annotated Life of Imogen of Messina, last sighted in the First Folio of William Shakespeare's Much Adoe About Nothing which explores the reasons why Imogen may have been included in Much Ado About Nothing.
+Some productions restore the character of Innogen, including the Wyndham's Theatre's 2011 production, giving her many of the lines of Hero's uncle Antonio.
+In 2017 playwright Aditi Brennan Kapil wrote the play Imogen Says Nothing: The Annotated Life of Imogen of Messina, last sighted in the First Folio of William Shakespeare's Much Adoe About Nothing which explores the reasons why Imogen/Innogen may have been included in Much Ado About Nothing.